 Check swimming ability.
-Participants' swimming abilities should be classified and clearly identified (for instance, with colored wristbands to signify beginning and advanced swimmers) at council approved sites, or participants can provide proof of swim test certification.
-In the absence of swim test certification, a swim test should be conducted before or on the day of the activity.
-See Swimming Safety Activity Checkpoints and consult with your Girl Scout council for additional guidance.
+Participants must be strong swimmers.
+A swim assessment should be conducted before or on the day of the activity.
+Consult with your Girl Scout council for additional guidance.

 Verify instructor knowledge and experience.
-Instructors should hold a certification from the National Surf Schools and Instructors Association, the International Surfing Association, or similar certification.
-Ocean lifeguard certifications are required.
+Instructors should hold a certification from the National Surf Schools & Instructors Association, the International Surfing Association, or similar certification.
+Ocean lifeguard certifications, per state or local standards, are required.
 The instructor-to-girl ratio should be one to four.

-Note: The instructor-to-participant ratio is different from the adult-to-girl ratio found in Introduction: Standard Safety Guidelines.
-Both ratios must be complied with when girls are participating in surfing.
+Note: The instructor-to-participant ratio is different from the adult-to-youth ratio found in Introduction to Standard Safety Guidelines.
+Both ratios must be complied with when participating in surfing.
 For example, if 15 Juniors are participating in surfing, there must be four instructors plus two adult Girl Scout volunteers who are not instructors.

-Pick an ability appropriate site.
+Pick an ability-appropriate site.
 Make sure the surfing location complements the surfers' abilities and levels.
 Some beaches designate areas for beginners, intermediate surfers, and higher-level surfers.
-If the surfing location does not designate areas by skill level, verify with the surfing instructor that the location is appropriate for the girls.
+If the surfing location does not designate areas by skill level, verify with the surfing instructor that the location is appropriate for participants.

 Select a safe location.
 A location with a soft, sandy, or muddy bottom is best.
-Choose a location that does not have a sharp-edged or rocky bottom, which can be dangerous and can cut feet and limbs.
+Choose a location that does not have a sharp-edged or rocky bottom, which can be dangerous.
 Also, inquire about potential dangerous marine life and rip tides.
-Keep girls away from these hazards when they become evident.
+Keep away from these hazards when they become evident.